rancher/rancher.github.io/rancher/v1.1/en/api/v1/api-keys/index.md

 Once access control is enabled and not logged in, an environment API key will need to be created for each [environment]({{site.baseurl}}/rancher/{{page.version}}/{{page.lang}}/environments/) in order to access the API for the specific environment.

 Within Rancher, all objects can be viewed in the API by selecting the **View in API** option in the object's dropdown menu.
 The endpoint URL provided when creating the environment API key also gives all the links to the various portions of the API.
-Read more about how to use our [API]({{site.baseurl}}/rancher/{{page.version}}/{{page.lang}}/api/).

 #### Adding Environment API Keys